 Carrot Cake Muffins are truly delicious any time of year.
 Our carrot cake muffins recipe is made with whole-grain flour, grated carrots, warm spices, maple syrup and chopped walnuts.

 If you’re a muffin lover like us, you’ll find many great healthy muffin recipes to choose from here on Fit Foodie Finds.
 From cinnamon pear muffins to super fluffy blueberry muffins to healthy chocolate muffins and everything in between.

-Amazing Healthy Carrot Muffins
+Amazing Carrot Cake Muffins (that are healthy!)

 How to Make Healthy Carrot Muffins

 Here is a quick run down of how to make these carrot cake muffins recipe.
 For the full recipe, make sure to scroll down the recipe card!